Wrafttex/DigitalWhiteboard/README.md

    git clone https://github.com/Wrafttex/DigitalWhiteboard.git

 2. Open Android Studio and select "Open an existing Android Studio project."
 3. Navigate to the cloned repository and select the project folder.
+4. Download the OpenCV android sdk from here https://opencv.org/releases/.
+5. In the CmakeLists.txt you need to change line 40 to your OpenCV android sdk location.
+6. in the local.properties you need to change line 8 and 9 to the location of your Cmake and android SDK.

-4. Once the project is open in Android Studio, wait for the Gradle build to complete.
+7. Once the project is open in Android Studio, wait for the Gradle build to complete.

-5. Connect your Android phone to your computer using a USB cable.
+8. Connect your Android phone to your computer using a USB cable.

-6. In Android Studio, click on the "Run" button (green triangle) or select "Run > Run 'app'" from the top menu.
+9. In Android Studio, click on the "Run" button (green triangle) or select "Run > Run 'app'" from the top menu.

-7. Select your connected Android device from the list of available devices and click "OK".
+10. Select your connected Android device from the list of available devices and click "OK".

-8. Android Studio will compile the project and install the app on your Android device.
+11. Android Studio will compile the project and install the app on your Android device.

-9. Once the installation is complete, you can launch the app on your Android phone.
+12. Once the installation is complete, you can launch the app on your Android phone.

 ## License